 - Atrium Level 3 (grades 4- 6) | Room 107

 For the 11 am worship service, children (age 2 – 5K) may either stay in Atrium and be taken to worship care by our volunteers and Catechists, or you can pick up from Atrium and have them join you in worship.
-Noted in the bulletin, there will be a time in worship for children 5K and under to be led out of the sanctuary by our acolytes and taken to worship care .
+Noted in the bulletin, there will be a time in worship for children 5K and under to be led out of the sanctuary by our acolytes and taken to worship care.
 This allows older children to experience part of worship in the sanctuary and prepare to stay for the entire service at age 6.
-Worship care concludes at noon and is supervised by parent volunteers and childcare employees
+Pick up from worship care at the conclusion of the 11 am worship service.
+Worship care is supervised by parent volunteers and IPC childcare employees

-A time for fellowship and fun on select holiday Sundays (Oct.
-10 and Feb.
-20) including a Bible story, craft, and breakfast.
+A time for fellowship and fun on select holiday Sundays during the 10 am Sunday School hour.
+Join us Feb.
+20 for a Bible story, craft, and breakfast.
 2s - K5 in Room G05; 1st - 6th Grade in Room 113.